vbmanuel2295/disaster-tweet-classifier/README.md

 # disaster-tweet-classifier
 A sample machine learning model for classifying tweets related to disasters.

-This section contains a simple implementation of hate speech classification model on top of JavaScript using the following technologies:
+This section contains a simple implementation of disaster related tweets classification model on top of JavaScript using the following technologies:

  - NodeJS
  - Natural JS